ibm-js/delite/docs/tutorial/introduction.md

 see 404's in your browser developer tools.

-For example our `./BlogPost/css/BlogPost.css` should be updated so that the bootstrap theme of our widget is located at `./BlogPost/css/bootstrap/BlogPost.css`.
+For example our `./BlogPost/css/BlogPost.css` should be updated so that the bootstrap theme of our widget is located at `./BlogPost/css/bootstrap/BlogPost.css` (therefore create a bootstrap directory at that location and copy the `BlogPost.css` to it).
 Assuming you're not testing this on an IOS device, setting the theme via a request parameter etc you shouldn't need to create anymore theme folders (the default bootstrap theme will be loaded).

 ####Sample usage
 Update our existing `./samples/BlogPost.html` JavaScript content from:

 ```js

 require(["blogging-package/BlogPost"], function (BlogPost) {
     var anotherCustomElement = new BlogPost({value : 'The day after', publishDate : 'Nov 28th 2014', author : "My good self"});
     anotherCustomElement.placeAt(document.body, 'last');